 Negatives of Milk Before Exercise

-Milk is a heavy dairy liquid and may cause problems during moderate to intense exercise because it is digested slowly, containing high amounts of fat.
+The dairy and fat content of milk may cause problems during moderate to intense exercise because it's digested slowly.
 This can result in nausea, cramping and vomiting.
-Melvin H. Williams, author of "Nutrition for Health, Fitness and Sport," says 1 cup of milk also contains 6 percent of your recommended intake of sodium, which is approximately 151 milligrams, and can cause a increased sensation of thirst or dehydration during exercise.
-Lastly, milk coats the mouth and throat with a thin film -- though it does not increase phlegm or mucus -- that can cause a psychological effect that makes you cough or spit more.
+Milk coats the mouth and throat with a thin film.
+Though it does not increase phlegm or mucus, the texture can cause a psychological effect that makes you cough or spit more.

 Timing of Pre-Workout Milk

 Correct timing supplies the key to balancing the ups and downs of having milk before exercise.
-Williams suggests having dairy products such as milk three to four hours before physical activity.
-This allows for the milk to be fully digested, limits the onset of nausea and allows the proteins to utilized optimally.
+If you do choose dairy products such as milk, consume it three to four hours before physical activity.
+This allows for the milk to be fully digested, limits the onset of nausea and allows your muscles to use the proteins optimally.
 A sample pre-workout snack could be oatmeal with skim milk or skim milk with a banana.